eihli/ihlitl/README.md

     - Source and Transform delivers call deliver on the destination they were instantiated with.
     - Destination delivers go outside of the Pipeline

+## See an Example

+- `/examples/nfl.rb`
+- Defines several transforms
+- Defines a Destination which just puts payload to console
+- Instantiates a pipeline manager and calls run
+- Run it and see it in action with `ruby example/nfl.rb`

 ## Ideas

 - Shareable contracts